 - Defrosting or warming human milk in the microwave is not recommended.
 Studies have shown that microwaves heat unevenly.
 This can result in "hot spots" that can scald a baby's mouth and throat.

-6. Don’t mix milks of different temperatures.
+6. Don’t mix milks that are not the same temperature.
 Try to avoid adding warm, freshly-pumped milk to already cooled or frozen milk.
 It’s better to cool down the newly expressed milk before combining it.

 7. Use defrosted milk within a few hours.
 Once breast milk is thawed, it should not be left at room temperature for more than a few hours.